agile-ts/documentation/docs/packages/core/features/integration/Introduction.md

 :::

 The `Integration Class` serves an Interface to UI-Frameworks like [React](https://reactjs.org/).
-Its main task is to cause rerender on Components that have subscribed Agile Sub Instances like [States](../state/Introduction.md).
+Its main task is to cause rerender on Components that have subscribed A[Agile Sub Instances](../../../../main/Introduction.md#agile-sub-instance) like [States](../state/Introduction.md).
 ```ts
 new Integration({
   key: 'myFramework',